debwina1/hello-world/README.md

 # hello-world
 first repository

 I am a high school math teacher dreaming of becoming a programmer.
-I will be leaving teaching after this school year to pursue this dream more actively.
+I will be teaching and working on web development this school year and hope to pursue this dream next summer.

-This is a change to check the pull request action.